Tender Smoked Brisket

 smoker cooking brisket with smoke and text

-Key Steps For Perfect Brisket
+Key Steps to Smoked Brisket

-• Slice against the grain, and enjoy!
+• Slice & Serve: Slice against the grain (perpendicular to the muscle fibers) and enjoy!

 First Trim Fat Cap